thinframe/karma/README.md

 Instead of using two programs to do one thing, the HTTP server and the PHP, why don't we use a single one that will act as both?

 Basically, we merge the HTTP server, and the PHP framework that is behind the server, to make a single program written in PHP that will do both tasks.
-This way we will eliminate the recurent loading/initialization time for PHP dependencies and also save some time that is lost between the HTTP server and PHP.
-That means working at a socket level in PHP without the help of build in helpers from PHP core that only work on a SAPI.
+This way we will eliminate the recurrent loading/initialization time for PHP dependencies and also save some time that is lost between the HTTP server and PHP.

 Painfull ?
 Not at all.